Claviz/bellboy/README.md

 In previous versions of `bellboy`, `connection.driver` was a `string` parameter.

-Note that `msnodesqlv8` is an optional peer dependency: To use that package, configure an explicit dependency.
+Note that `msnodesqlv8` is an optional peer dependency: To use that driver, configure an explicit dependency on the `msnodesqlv8` package.

 [More usage examples](tests/mssql-source.spec.ts)